Adding Images and Videos into Peakto - Getting Started

 1. if the source is online / offline

-2. If the source requires synchronisation
+2. if the source requires synchronisation

-3. If the source is open
+3. if the source is open

-Many commands can be accessed from the source’s contextual menu
+Many commands can be accessed from the source’s contextual menu:

-1.5.
-Understanding the ingestion process
+1.3.5 Understanding the ingestion process

 When a source of images (folders or catalogs) is ingested in Peakto the following happens behind the scenes: